-If many of your reviews say that you have the best customer service, that’s your marketing hook.
+If any of your reviews say that you have the best customer service, that’s your marketing hook.
 Your ads can be written to highlight that customer service.
-If, back to the restaurant example, everyone says that your pies are amazing, your online ads should talk about pie.
+If back to the restaurant example, everyone says that your pies are amazing, your online ads should talk about pie.

 “Play to your strengths.”
 That’s an old axiom that applies to online reviews.
 You can discover both your strengths and your weaknesses through online reviews.

 Once upon a time, about 20 years ago, when there was no internet, people found out where to eat lunch, what bank was great, and how to find an amazing mechanic by asking other people.
-Today, those word of mouth recommendations are mixed in with word of online reviews that everyone sees online.
+Today, those word-of-mouth recommendations are mixed in with word online reviews that everyone sees online.

 It doesn’t require that you’re perfect.
-It does require that you do your best, recover from negative reviews, and that you take what reviewers say seriously.
-Business reputation management involves monitoring and responding to your customer's needs.
+It does require that you do your best, recover from negative reviews and that you take what reviewers say seriously.
+Reputation management for small businesses involves monitoring and responding to your customer's needs.

-If you follow the advice above, you’ll get more positive online reviews and find yourself turning online reviews into a superpower.
+If you follow the advice above, you’ll get more positive reviews on Google and find yourself turning customer reviews into a superpower.
 Your business will be ready for the rest of the 21st century.